 Fiduciary Wealth Management is under the principal ownership of firm president Christopher J. Broderick and 401(k) plan advisor Patrick D. Roth.
 The duo founded FWM in 2011.
-There’s an average of just over 20 years of financial services experience among the firm’s three-person team of advisors.
+There’s an average of over 20 years of financial services experience among the firm’s team of advisors.

 There are no minimum account size requirements for new clients of Fiduciary Wealth Management.